mattjm/nhsound/README.md

 8. __Unplug__ the __MAIN OUT__ connectors in the upper right corner of the board.
 7. The number displayed under __PROGRAM__ is not important.
 Ignore the black knob under the display as it is just used to change the number and doesn't have a specific position it can be set to.

+Here is a picture of what the knobs should look like in the starting position:
 ![picture of soundboard showing starting position of knobs](./images/board-start.jpeg)